Labelled well-quasi-order for permutation classes: The Substitution Decomposition

-We define the mapping $\Phi\st \C\wr S^{\suplessthan}\to \langle\C\rangle\wr L$ by
+We define the mapping $\Phi : \C\wr S^{\suplessthan}\to \langle\C\rangle\wr L$ by

-where $m$ denotes the length of $\sigma$; note here that each label $\ell_\sigma(i)\in S^{\suplessthan}$ is itself a labeled permutation since $S^{\suplessthan}\subseteq \langle\C\rangle\wr L$.
+where $m$ denotes the length of~$\sigma$; note here that each label $\ell_\sigma(i)\in S^{\suplessthan}$ is itself a labelled permutation since $S^{\suplessthan}\subseteq \langle\C\rangle\wr L$.
 The mapping $\Phi$ is order-preserving, as can be seen by an argument analogous to that used in the proof of Theorem~\ref{thm-CU-inflate-wqo}.
-We know that $S^{\suplessthan}$ is wqo and thus our hypothesis implies that $\C\wr\S^{\suplessthan}$ is wqo, so the range of $\Phi$ is wqo by Proposition~\ref{prop-wqo-order-preserving}.
-By our observations above, this range contains infinitely many members of $S$, but this is a contradiction because a wqo set cannot contain a bad sequence. \end{proof}
+We know that $S^{\suplessthan}$ is wqo and thus our hypothesis implies that~$\C\wr\S^{\suplessthan}$ is wqo, so the range of $\Phi$ is wqo by Proposition~\ref{prop-wqo-order-preserving}.
+By our observations above, this range contains all but finitely many members of $S$, but this is a contradiction because a wqo set cannot contain a bad sequence. \end{proof}

-Let $S$ denote the set of simple permutations in the class $\C$.
+Let $S$ denote the set of simple permutations in the class~$\C$.
 It follows from Proposition~\ref{prop-simple-decomp-basic} that $\langle\C\rangle=\langle S^{\suplessthaneq}\rangle$.
 Moreover, if the set $S$ of simple permutations is lwqo then Theorem~\ref{thm-lwqo-downward-closure} shows that $S^{\suplessthaneq}$ is lwqo, so we have the following.

-\begin{corollary} If the set of simple permutations contained in the permutation class $\C$ is lwqo, then $\langle\C\rangle$ is also lwqo.
-In particular, if the simple permutations of the permutation class $\C$ are lwqo, then $\C$ itself is lwqo. \end{corollary}
+\begin{corollary} If the set of simple permutations contained in the permutation class~$\C$ is lwqo, then $\langle\C\rangle$ is also lwqo.
+In particular, if the set of simple permutations of the permutation class~$\C$ is lwqo, then~$\C$ itself is lwqo. \end{corollary}

 We observed with Proposition~\ref{prop-finite-lwqo} that finite sets of permutations are always lwqo.
-Thus we can further specialise Corollary~\ref{cor-simples-lwqo} to obtain the following lwqo strengthening of a result of Albert and Atkinson.
+Thus we can further specialise Corollary~\ref{cor-simples-lwqo} to obtain an lwqo strengthening of a result of Albert and Atkinson.

 \begin{corollary} [Cf. Albert and Atkinson~{\cite[Corollary~8]{albert:simple-permutat:}}] Every permutation class containing only finitely many simple permutations is lwqo. \end{corollary}